Louisiana grandmother uses TikTok to reach out to survivors of domestic abuse

 "She just came over one night, and asked if i knew about TikTok, well I didn't.
 Back in my day we didn't have anything like that," Young said.
 "I just thought it was going to be a fun thing for us to do together."

-But she also decided to use it as a tool to help others.
+But she also decided to use it as a tool to reach out to those in need.

 "She loves to tell her story, and empower other women to get out of abusive relationships," Young's granddaughter Olivia Savoie said.